 He made his US debut at the Spoleto Festival USA, interpreting the leading male role of Delio in the premiere of Cavalli’s Veremonda, alongside Vivica Genaux.
 He debuted at La Fenice with Vivaldi’s Orlando furioso and at the Florence Opera with Vinci’s Didone abbandonata.

-Other highlights include Ottone in L’Incoronazione di Poppea by Monteverdi in Tokyo and at the Schlosstheater Schwetzingen, Leone in Bajazet by Gasparini at the Festival Opera Barga, Roberto in Griselda by Vivaldi under the baton of David Bates, and Santino in the pasticcio Amore siciliano conducted by Leonardo García Alarcón.
+Other highlights include Ottone in Monteverdi’s Incoronazione di Poppea in Tokyo and at the Schlosstheater Schwetzingen, Leone in Bajazet by Gasparini at the Festival Opera Barga, Roberto in Vivaldi’s Griselda under the baton of David Bates, and Santino in the pasticcio Amore siciliano conducted by Leonardo García Alarcón.

 Raffaele is the first countertenor ever to be invited by the Verona Opera Festival where he sang Carl Orff’s Carmina Burana under Andrea Battistoni in the Arena di Verona.

-Also regularly performing on radio and television, Raffaele appears on BBC, Mezzo TV, Culturebox, Radio France, RAI, RSI, ORF, NDR…
+Also regularly performing on radio and television, he appears on BBC, Mezzo TV, Culturebox, Radio France, RAI, RSI, ORF, NDR…